Saulė Society: Curriculum

 It was the first pedagogical school in Lithuania that admitted women.
 The education lasted three years.
-Pre-war curriculum included religion, languages (Russian, Lithuanian, French, Latin), math (arithmetic, algebra, geometry), nature, hygiene, history, geography, penmanship, drawing, singing, pedagogy.
+Pre-war curriculum included religion, languages (Russian, Lithuanian, French, Latin), math (arithmetic, algebra, geometry), nature, hygiene, history, geography, penmanship, drawing, singing, and pedagogy.
 Students could practice teaching at a primary school that was attached to the courses in 1908.
 The classes were taught in Russian (except for religion and Lithuanian language and history).
 Tuition cost 40 to 60 rubles per year, with additional 15 rubles per month for dormitory, which was a relatively large sum at the time.
 Students joined Lithuanian choirs directed by Juozas Naujalis or Stasys Šimkus.
 They were also active in the Daina Society.
-In interwar Lithuania, students were active in Ateitis, Union for the Liberation of Vilnius, girl scouts.
+In interwar Lithuania, students were active in Ateitis, Union for the Liberation of Vilnius, and girl scouts.

 Juozas Vokietaitis was the director of the teachers' courses until 1926.
-Lecturers at the courses included Juozas Balčikonis, Sofija Kymantaitė-Čiurlionienė, Rokas Šliūpas, Juozas Damijonaitis, Stasys Matijošaitis, Magdalena Galdikienė.
+Lecturers at the courses included Juozas Balčikonis, Sofija Kymantaitė-Čiurlionienė, Rokas Šliūpas, Juozas Damijonaitis, Stasys Matijošaitis, and Magdalena Galdikienė.
 Notable alumni of the courses included Matas Šalčius, Kazys Šimonis, Adelė Nezabitauskaitė-Galaunienė, and others.

 Bookkeeping courses

 In the early 20th century, Lithuanians started a number of credit and trade cooperatives, but they lacked educated workers.
-Therefore, Saulė Society established bookkeeping courses in 1907.
+Therefore, Saulė Society established bookkeeping courses in 1909.
 The courses were directed by priest Kazimieras Prapuolenis.
 Both men and women were admitted.
 Initially, the courses were taught in Russian, but Lithuanian was introduced for the 1911–1912 school year.
-The curriculum included arithmetic, bookkeeping, commercial correspondence, trade, calligraphy.
+The curriculum included arithmetic, bookkeeping, commercial correspondence, trade, and calligraphy.
 The education lasted one year.
 The tuition was 100 rubles per year.
 During World War I, the courses were also evacuated to Voronezh.